jrelles/darkland/README.md

 You can install it using the excellent [Package Control][] package manager for Sublime Text:

 1. Open "Package Control: Install Package" from the Sublime quick menu (Command-Shift-P).
-2. Select the 'Theme - Darkland' option to install Darkland.
+2. Select the 'Darkland' option to install Darkland.

 [Package Control]: http://wbond.net/sublime_packages/package_control